jcrodriguez-dis/vpl-jail-system/README.md

 Follow the instructions and wait for the necessary downloads.
 The installation script will try to install the development software commonly used, but you may need to install some other by hand.

 The installer will ask you about:
-- If you want that the installer create a self-signed SSL certificate
+- If you want that the installer create a self-signed SSL certificate.
-- (updating) If you want to replace the configuration file with a fresh one
+- (updating) If you want to replace the configuration file with a fresh one.
 - If you want to install different compilers and interpreters.